tedd/Tedd.SpanUtils/README.md

 For .Net Core allocation-free copying is used to avoid large GC objects.
 Since UTF8 has variable size the size is first calculated using `Encoding.UTF8.GetByteCount`.
 This means two passes are made over the string, first calculating then copying to span.

 For .Net 4.x a short-lived byte array is used for buffering UTF8 before writing.

+## NOTE
+Since these methods are implemented as extension methods they cause a defensive copy of a few bytes upon each call.
+This is a weakness/feature of C#.